Tensions high as Catalonia readies for vote

 "We are people who have experience with difficulties and every difficultly makes us stronger," he said.
 "Friends, so that victory is definite, on Sunday let's dress up in referendum (clothes) and leave home prepared to change history, to end the process and start progress, social progress, economic progress and cultural and national progress."

-Spain's central government has issued stern warnings against the referendum -- which the country's highest court has barred as unconstitutional -- and drafted in thousands of extra national police in a bid to prevent it going ahead.
+Spain's central government has issued stern warnings against the referendum -- which the country's highest court has barred as unconstitutional -- seized ballot papers and drafted in thousands of extra national police, or Guardia Civil, in a bid to prevent it going ahead.

+On Saturday, Guardia Civil officers also raided the Catalan government's telecommunications and information technology center, Joan Maria Piqué, the international communications director for the government of Catalonia, told CNN.

+According to Piqué, the raid was intended to stop the use of vote-counting software linked to Sunday's referendum.
+He added that the Catalan government has an alternative to the software that was taken down by the Guardia Civil.

-In defiance of the government's stance, Catalan government spokesman Jordi Turull told reporters Friday that there would be 2,315 polling stations where people can vote, mostly inside schools.
+In defiance of the government's stance, Catalan government spokesman Jordi Turull told reporters Friday that there would be 2,315 polling stations where people can vote across the region, mostly inside schools.

 José Maria Salvatierra, a 55-year-old public worker, is a polling coordinator at one of those schools.
 He told CNN that parents have planned activities such as soccer games and karaoke discos over the weekend so that police won't have a legal reason to close the schools.
 Parents have also arranged to sleep in shifts on site as an additional precaution, he said.